nickborromeo/code-kata/number-puzzles/README.md

 What you have to do is provide a function that takes a parameter n that returns the Fibonacci number at the nth position.

 NOTE: run fibonacci.rb

+---

+# Return the Factorial

+A function which will return the factorial of a number n.
+Factorial is the product of the sequence  n, n-1, n-2 ....
+1. And remember that the factorial of 0 is actually 1.